Title: Film Editor, Educator

 Location: Los Angeles, California, United States

-Kate Amend, film editor and educator, has been recognized by Marquis Who’s Who Artists for dedication, achievements, and leadership in documentary editing.
+Kate Amend, ACE, film editor and educator, has been recognized by Marquis Who’s Who Artists for dedication, achievements, and leadership in documentary editing.

 As a film editor for the last four decades, Ms. Amend demonstrates an expertise that encompasses all areas of the art, technique and practice of assembling shots into a coherent sequence.
-“Editors play a dynamic roles in the making of a film that helps to craft the story and create an impact on its viewer – especially when the film is a documentary,” she says, adding that she was drawn to the industry during the women’s movement in the 1970s.
-While taking a film class, she fell in love with editing and knew quickly that she wanted to pursue this as her career path.
+“Editors play a dynamic role in the making of a film that helps to craft the story and create an impact on its viewer – especially when the film is a documentary,” she says, adding that she was drawn to the industry during the women’s movement in the 1970s.
+While taking a film class, she fell in love with editing and knew quickly that she wanted to pursue it as her career path.
 She is highly regarded for her work on documentaries, for which she has received an ACE Eddie Award and an Achievement in Editing Award from the International Documentary Association.
-One of the key skills that Ms. Amend is known for in her documentary work is her ability to bring creativity and perspective to the film while completely respecting the filmmakers vision for the story.
+One of the key skills that Ms. Amend is known for in her documentary work is her ability to bring creativity and perspective to the film while completely respecting the filmmaker’s vision for the story.
 In short, it is due to her collaboration that she has been tremendously successful in her career.

 In addition to her impactful work as a film editor, Ms. Amend is regarded for her academic work at the higher education level.
-Since 1992, she has been and adjunct professor for the School of Cinematic Arts at the University of Southern California, Los Angeles.
-Previously, she found success in roles including researcher and administrator for Judy Chicago’s Dinner Party, administrator for Through the Flower Corporation, instructor of humanities and women’s studies at Diablo Valley College, and instructor of humanities for the City College of San Francisco.
+Since 1992, she has been an adjunct professor for the School of Cinematic Arts at the University of Southern California, Los Angeles.
+Previously, she found success in roles including as a researcher and administrator for Judy Chicago’s Dinner Party, administrator for Through the Flower Corporation, instructor of humanities and women’s studies at Diablo Valley College, and instructor of humanities for the City College of San Francisco.
 At the core of Ms. Amend’s experience is her education.
 She holds a Bachelor of Arts from the University of California, Berkeley, a Master of Arts from California State University in San Francisco, California, and an honorary doctorate from the Academy of Art at the University of San Francisco.
-To remain at the top of her field, she is a member of the International Documentary Association, American Cinema Editors and the American Motion Picture Academy.
+To remain at the top of her field, she is a member of the International Documentary Association, American Cinema Editors and the Academy of Motion Picture Arts and Sciences.
 Looking to the future, she intends to continue working toward success in her field while impacting the world through innovative storytelling as a film editor.